AhmedJavaboy/Login-Challenge/README.md

 * AppComponent
   * should create the app
 * LoginFormComponent
-  * should create
+  * should be created
-  * should not enable login button if we have no values
+  * should not enable login button by default
-  * have a working CheckEmail service
+  * have a working CheckEmailFormat Method

 ## Further help on Angular CLI